Samsung Galaxy Z Fold 8, Fold 8 Ultra & Z Flip 8: Unpacked date, specs, price, and everything we know

 When is Samsung Galaxy Unpacked 2026?

-Samsung has confirmed Galaxy Unpacked for July 22, 2026, held in London.
-The keynote is expected to stream live on Samsung.com and YouTube, with pre-orders opening the same day and retail availability likely in early August 2026.
+Samsung has confirmed Galaxy Unpacked for July 22, 2026, held in London, with the keynote starting at 2:00 PM BST (6:30 PM IST).
+It streams live on Samsung.com and YouTube, with pre-orders opening the same day and retail availability expected around August 7, 2026.

 What phones are launching at Unpacked July 2026?